Understand and Overcome Overactive Anger

 Being forceful or intense was the only way to be heard or respected

-And while this conditioning may have once helped you feel protected or powerful, anger often masks deeper vulnerabilities and keeps you trapped in a cycle of reactivity, making it harder to fully connect with others or resolve conflicts constructively.
+But while this conditioning may have once helped you feel protected or powerful, anger often masks your deeper emotions and keeps you trapped in a cycle of reactivity, making it harder to fully connect with others or resolve conflicts constructively.

 The Hidden Costs of Overactive Anger

-When someone's actions hurt or threaten us, our first impulse might be to push back or lash out - to release that surge of emotion, to regain a sense of power.
-Yet while this immediate relief might feel like letting out steam, it often comes at a cost to our relationships.
-The other person, feeling defensive or attacked, might start hiding their true feelings or needs, leading to a maze of misunderstandings and deeper hurts.
+When feeling hurt or threaten by someone, your first impulse is likely to push back or lash out - to release that surge of emotion and to regain a sense of power.
+The immediate relief you feel might make you consider your overactive anger as letting out steam, but it often comes at a cost to your relationships.
+The other person, feeling attacked, might start hiding their true feelings or needs, leading to a maze of misunderstandings and deeper hurts.

-When we're constantly in this protective, angry state, our body releases stress hormones that can affect our physical health, creating a vicious cycle of heightened reactivity and stress.
+When you're constantly in this protective, angry state, your body releases stress hormones that can affect your physical health, creating a vicious cycle of heightened reactivity and stress.

 This pattern can also lead to cycles of guilt and shame, where you regret your reactions but feel stuck in repeating them.